 Loan Forgiveness & Third-Party Debt Relief Company Information

-It has been brought to our attention “debt relief” companies may utilize sophisticated strategies through social media and other means to target unsuspecting borrowers by inappropriately using not only the Department of Education's logo but also Messiah College’s.
+It has been brought to our attention “debt relief” companies may utilize sophisticated strategies through social media and other means to target unsuspecting borrowers by inappropriately using not only the Department of Education's logo but also Messiah University’s.
 These companies do this to give the impression they are working with or for the government.

 Here are four warning signs of third-party “debt relief” companies that student loan borrowers should avoid: